Norman Spack

 Norman P. Spack is an American pediatric endocrinologist at Boston Children's Hospital, where he co-founded the hospital's Gender Management Service (GeMS) clinic in February 2007.
-It was America's first clinic to treat transgender children, modeled after a similar Dutch system.
+It was America's second clinic to treat transgender children, modeled after a similar Dutch system.
 He is an internationally known specialist in treatment for intersex and transgender youth, and is one of the first doctors in the United States to advocate prescribing hormone replacement therapy to minors.
 Spack, who is Jewish, has been an advocate for transgender resources and support groups for the Jewish community.

 Spack has been consulted to discuss trans medical issues, often specifically pediatric, in media outlets such as 20/20, Time, The Atlantic, National Public Radio., and TEDTalk.
 He wrote the foreword of the 2008 book The Transgender Child: A Handbook for Families and Professionals.

 Early life and education

 Spack earned his undergraduate degree at Williams College and graduated from Rochester School of Medicine in 1969.